smartpricing/agentnet/README.md

 # ...
 ```
 Agents will only process discovery messages and requests from networks matching their acceptance patterns.
 The `network` field (e.g., `smartchat.orchestrator`) defines the agent's own address on the network.

+In Agentnet, each agent is uniquely identified by a combination of its namespace and name, formatted as `namespace.name`.
+This identifier serves as the agent's address on the network.

 ## Available LLMs, Stores, and IO